+The following subfields exists in U-SIG and/or EHT-SIG:

+GI+EHT-LTF Size

+LDPC Extra Symbol Segment

+Pre-FEC Padding Factor

+PE Disambiguity

+Preamble Puncturing Pattern Indication

+Number of EHT-LTF symbols

-34.3.10.7.4 User Specific field
+34.3.10.7.5 User Specific field

 The User Specific field of an EHT-SIG content channel consists of zero or more User Block fields followed by padding (if present) as shown in Figure 34-x (EHT-SIG- content channel format).
-Each non-final User Block field is made up of two User fields that contain information for two STAs that is used to decode their payloads.
+For non-compressed mode, each non-final User Block field is made up of two User fields that contain information for two STAs that is used to decode their payloads.
 The final User Block field contains information for one or two users depending on the number of users in the EHT-SIG content channel.
+For compresed mode, it is TBD.
 If the non-compressed mode is used, then the number of User fields is indicated by the RU Allocation subfields

 The User Block field is defined in Table 34-x0 (User Block field).